nixelsolutions/docker-redis/README.md

 chmod +x /usr/local/bin/docker-compose
 ```

-## How to start the redis cluster:
+## How to start the redis cluster

+### On server1

+* Copy docker-compose-redis1.yml file
-* Go to server1, and make sure to export these environment variables:
+* Make sure to export these environment variables:

 ```
 NODE1_IP